 Consider the circumstances.
-They are living under the iron boot of a brutal empire which filled the earth with its idolatry.
-Patriotic Jews longed to throw off the yoke of the tyrants.
+Living under the iron boot of a brutal empire, patriotic Jews longed to throw off the yoke of the pagan tyrants.
 They prayed for an anointed king who would free them from the Romans as David had freed them from the Philistines.
 Anyone advocating collaboration with the invaders could not possibly be the hoped-for Messiah.
 No, he would appear as a traitor.
 But on the other hand, anyone preaching resistance to Rome would be branded an enemy of the Empire and would wind up suspended from a cross.

 So the Pharisees decided to put Jesus on the spot in front of the crowd.
-They asked him a question bound to get him into trouble one way or the other.
-“Is it lawful to pay taxes to the Emperor or not?”
+They asked him a question bound to get him into trouble one way or the other: “Is it lawful to pay taxes to the Emperor or not?”

 First of all, Jesus teaches us how to deal with a bogus theological question.
 He unmasks it for what it is, an effort to trip him up rather than an inquiry proceeding from a sincere desire to know the truth.
 And then, rather than letting himself be controlled and put on the spot, he takes charge of the conversation and puts the Pharisees on the spot.
 He answers a question with a question.
 “Whose head is on that coin that you have in your pocket, the coin that you are using to pay for the temporal necessities of life?”
 “Caesar’s.”
 Next Jesus says something that makes them think, much like he did with the men eager to stone the woman caught in adultery (John 8).
-“Then give to Caesar what is Caesar, but give to God what is God’s.”
+“Then render to Caesar what is Caesar, but give to God what is God’s.”
 (Mat 22:15-21).

 Jesus says we can’t have it both ways–if we benefit from secular society, we need to support the infrastructure of society.
 This can take the form of taxes, military service, jury duty, and informed, conscientious voting.

 On the other hand, Jesus says that we need to give to God what is God’s.
 This is the real punch line of the story.
 For God has given us everything.
 In fact, it is he who raises up kings and nations and through them provides for us.
 The Lord used the Babylonians to punish the stubborn disobedience of the kingdom of Judah.
 But when the time of exile was completed, God used the pagan Persian king, Cyrus, to break the stranglehold of Babylon and allow the Chosen People to return home.
-The prophet Isaiah even calls this unbeliever the messiah or anointed one!
+Surprisingly, the prophet Isaiah even calls this unbeliever the messiah or anointed one!
 (Is 45:1-6)